NnamdiNgwu/ETL_pipeline_with_airflow/README.md

 ### License

-This project is licensed under the GPL-3.0 License.
+This project is licensed under the MIT License.

 Contact

-For any inquiries or feedback, please reach out to nnamdingwu@yandex.com.
+For any inquiries or feedback, please reach out to ....